 Another option available to you as a small business owner is getting a microloan.
 Several reputable online lenders offer this option to business owners, even if you have bad credit.
 Typically getting access to microloans is quicker than other types of credit, but usually comes in smaller loan amounts and with interest rates that are usually higher than normal, which is something to be aware of.
 This type of finance can help to improve your credit score, providing you know you will be able to keep up with loan repayments.

-There is the option of applying for payday loans online, but these can usually come with interest rates that exceed 1,000%.
+There is the option of applying for loans, but these can usually come with interest rates that exceed 1,000%.
 If you can access a guarantor to co-sign a loan agreement for you, you can typically borrow between £500 and £15,000 at a more affordable rate of around 49.9%.
 This type of finance does not involve a credit check.
 However, you are advised to have a guarantor that is a homeowner and has a good credit history of maximizing your chances of approval.

 Otherwise known as P2P lending, this type of financing can be an excellent way to get the cash you need for your company.
 Many P2P lending firms do not make having a good credit score a top priority of theirs when assessing you for a loan, so there is a reasonable chance you will be approved.
 These lenders usually operate online, with the application and approval process tending to be quick and efficient, meaning you will know whether you have been approved or declined for financing in a relatively short period.